 What is poverty?
-Well, a family of four with a gross income of $25,100 lives in poverty.
+A family of four with a gross income of $25,100 lives in poverty.

 But in 38126, the median household income is just $15,305, and the median age is just 24.7.
 An incredible 93% of 5-year-olds in that zip code live at or below poverty.
 The zip code is home to more than poverty, however.
 It is home to history and home to hope.

 It is home to Clayborn Temple, the site from which sanitation workers marched during their historic strike in 1968.
 It is home to the Mason Temple Church of God in Christ, where Dr. Martin Luther King, Jr., delivered his famous Mountaintop Speech.
-And it is home to St. Patrick Catholic Church, which has anchored the neighborhood for more than 150 years.
-This includes St. Patrick Community Outreach, a non-profit that feeds the hungry on Sundays and runs a food pantry that is open Tuesday through Friday.
+And it is home to Christ's Community Church, which has a wonderful Urban Outreach Ministry that Catholic Charities is partnering with to expand food pantry options in the ZIP code.

 Working together to help those most in need, we can make a difference.
 It is a start.
 Please join us.

 On behalf of those we serve,

 Richard C. Hackett

 Program Director, 38126